Netcracker/KubeMarine/documentation/Maintenance.md

 ```yaml
 prepull_group_size: 100
 ```

 # Additional Procedures

-The following kubemarine procedures are available additionally:
+The following Kubemarine procedures are available additionally:
 - `version`      Print current release version
 - `do`           Execute shell command on cluster nodes

 ## Changing Calico Settings

 Sometimes, during the operation you have to change the parameters of the Calico plugin.
 To do this, you can use the standard Kubemarine tools.